 Want an exceptional student experience?
 Our postgraduate research students receive a world-class education from a university ranked in the top 1% of universities in the world.

-The Institute's research degree programs have been designed to meet the needs of busy clinicians and healthcare professionals who are seeking to grow or establish their careers.
+The Institute's research degree programs have been designed to meet the needs of busy clinicians and health care professionals who are seeking to grow or establish their careers.
+The popular higher degree by research programs are covered by the Research Training Scheme (RTS) and have no fees attached for Australian and New Zealand citizens and residents.

 Research projects undertaken by our Institute's postgraduate research students encompass various areas within a broad spectrum.
 Learn more

-The Master of Clinical Science is a postgraduate research degree offered by the JBI-HDRP, Faculty of Health and Medical Sciences, The University of Adelaide.
-This degree aims to train students in research methodologies and techniques associated with evidence-based health care, as well as the critical evaluation of evidence and its implementation and evaluation.
-The program is usually completed in 1-2 years full-time.
-Candidates who have exceeded all milestones and have completed their first 18 months of the Master of Clinical Science degree may be considered for a transfer to the PhD, subject to approval by the Head of School, Postgraduate Coordinator and Academic Progress Committee.
+The Master of Clinical Science is a 1-2 year full-time postgraduate research degree offered by the Faculty of Health and Medical Science, the University of Adelaide.
+This degree with Joanna Briggs Institute aims to train students in research methodologies and techniques associated with evidence-based health care, as well as the critical evaluation of evidence and its implementation and evaluation.
+Candidates who have exceeded all milestones and have completed their first 18 months of the Master of Clinical Science degree may be considered for a transfer to the Doctor of Philosophy (PhD), subject to approval.

 The Institute is offering supervision for candidates interested in skill development in: searching for; appraising; extracting and synthesing evidence; in conducting systematic reviews; and in translating evidence into action in health policy and clinical practice.